vapor/docs/4.0/docs/crypto.md

 // Generate a window of correct counters let codes = hotp.generate(counter: 25, range: 2)
 ```
-The example above allows for a margin of 2, which means the HOTP will be calculated for the counter value `23 ...
-27` and all of these codes will be returned.
+The example above allows for a margin of 2, which means the HOTP will be calculated for the counter values `23 ...
+27`, and all of these codes will be returned.

 !!! warning
-    Note: giving a higher margin will reduce the security as an attacker has more time or freedom to perform attacks.
+    Note: The larger the error margin used, the more time and freedom an attacker has to act, decreasing the security of the algorithm.